Bowlesy666/Tribute-Page-PP1/README.md

 #### Contact & Thank You Pages

 The Contact/ Thank You page did not fit in the flow of the main scrolling page so it was designed to stand alone.
-The header and footer were the same to keep continuity and familiarity
+The header and footer were the same and the hero image has an Apple logo to keep continuity and familiarity with the website itself

 <details>
 <summary>Contact Page Screenshot</summary>